 This is an idyllic place to spend six months, a year or even longer, giving you the creative headspace to slow down and learn your craft intuitively, without the distractions of the city.
 At every turn, picturesque landscapes abound, from our very own onsite lake to the moors of Dartmoor and Exmoor, and the rugged South West coastline.

-The workshop is situated in the countryside, about 10 minutes from the village of Shebbear in North Devon.
-The nearest towns are Torrington, Holsworthy, Bideford, Barnstaple, and Hatherleigh, and students tend to find their own accommodation either nearby, or in, one of these towns.
-The course administrator, Rachel Hudson, is here to assist you in finding accommodation and many students take up places vacated by those leaving as they join.
-Some students share accommodation and we have a list of houses owned by former students who now will let them to current students.
+If you’re wondering where to stay at Rowden Atelier, course administrator Rachel Hudson is here to assist you in finding accommodation to fit your personal circumstances during your time at Rowden.
+Many of our students take up places vacated by those leaving as they join, and some also share accommodation.
+We have a list of houses owned by former students who now will let them to current students.
 As a guide price, to rent a room in a shared house could cost between £220 and £270.
 To rent a family house could cost between £400 and £600, and to rent an apartment or small house could cost between £350 and £500 per month.

 It is possible to get cheaper accommodation than this; we have students that stay on site in caravans, or tents.
-At the end of the year they might sell the caravan or camping equipment.
+At the end of the year, they might sell the caravan or camping equipment.
 One thing to bear in mind is that you’d have to negotiate your ground rent and the provision of electricity with Ted Lott, the owner of Rowden Farm.

-If your inclinations lie more in the sense of a cosy pub with a fire and some great ale choices, there are numerous local villages which host some great classic English pubs which serve good pub food as well as locally sourced ales.
+If your inclinations lie more in the direction of a cosy pub with a fire and some great ale choices, there are numerous local villages which host some great classic English pubs serving good pub food as well as locally-sourced ales.